-Ossicular chain fixation refers to the presence of fibrous tissue (chronic adhesive otitis media) which usually appears as noncalcified, soft-tissue density encasing some or all of the ossicular chain.
+Ossicular chain fixation refers to the presence of fibrous tissue (chronic adhesive otitis media) which usually appears as a non-calcified, soft tissue density encasing some or all of the ossicular chain.

-It may be present in the meso- and epitympanum yet it usually occurs in the niche of oval window forming so called ‘‘peristapedial tent’’.
+It may be present in the mesotympanum and/or epitympanum yet it usually occurs in the niche of the oval window forming a ‘‘peristapedial tent’’.

 Clinically the patient complains of conductive hearing loss in the setting of chronic otomastoiditis and dry ear.